olsonpm/nss-certutil-helpers/README.md

 ```

 9) Import the signed certificate.
 This will complete our server and client
-databases, meaning they will each have a private key, a signed public
+databases, meaning they will each have a private key and a signed public
-certificate, and the chain of certificates leading up to the self-signed
+certificate.
+The server will also have the chain of certificates leading up to
-trusted CA (in our case, the 'chain' is just the root -> client/server)
+the self-signed trusted CA (in our case, the 'chain' is just the
+root -> client/server)
 ```sh
 $ cd ../server
 $ nch import-cert --filepath test-server-nick.crt \